lucasvallenet/js-stick-it/README.md

 # Stick It

-Lightweight plugin to stick an element of the DOM.
+Lightweight plugin to stick an element of the DOM within a bounding container.

 ## Usage